Visual Art and Design

 How will I study?

+You will work in purpose designed art areas on skills workshops, collaborative projects and with arts professionals.
+You will work on assignments set by your tutors, on mini-projects and on independent research.
 In our purpose-built state-of-the-art facilities we are able to offer a first-rate environment for the study of visual arts and design.
-We have facilities for textiles, ceramics and three-dimensional design, as well as fine art studios, a photography dark room and computer suites with the latest art and design software such as Photoshop, Illustrator and Premiere Pro along with graphics tablets for digital drawing.
+We have facilities for textiles, ceramics and three-dimensional design, a photography darkroom, fine art studios and computer suites with the latest art and design software such as Photoshop, Illustrator, Final Cut and graphic tablets for digital drawing.
+As an academy we specialise in digital arts whilst ensuring that traditional skills and studio techniques are maintained and developed.
 Added to this excellent setting is a superb set of departmental tutors making what we believe is a unique environment for the preparation of tomorrow’s artists, designers and visual communicators.
 Studying at BOA will enable you to develop your skills and ideas whilst benefitting from working in a dedicated arts environment.
-Working with arts professionals is a core part of the ethos of BOA - you will have the opportunity to work with designers, curators and fine artists through workshops, visits and collaborative projects.